 - an external hard drive — store this away from your home.
 Keep in a locked drawer at your work, with your solicitor, or with a close friend or relative

-- online cloud storage — Stay Smart Online has information to help make sure your documents are secure
+- online cloud storage — Australian Cyber Security Centre has information to help make sure your documents are secure

 Make an emergency plan

 Take time to plan what your household will do in an emergency.
 This may include where to get information, when to evacuate and what to pack.

 The Australian Red Cross has free tools to help you plan for an emergency.

 These resources can help you plan and prepare for bushfires or floods:

 - EmergencyWA — My Bushfire Plan